davidclough/node/_documents/javascript-guide/javascript-guide.md

     var myRegex = /\d{3}/g;
     var myArray = [1, 2, 3];

-It is also worth mentioning the Object.create() method.
-This allows you to create an object where you specify its `prototype` and can optionally define some of its properties (see next section).
-TODO: WHERE EXPLAIN: Object.defineProperties() - this is the basis of the second parameter   LATER SECTION

 #### <a name="language-objects-prototypes"></a>Object Prototypes
 In JavaScript _every_ object has a prototype.
 The prototype is like the direct parent of the object where extra properties that are not defined directly against the object itself can be defined and then "inherited".
 You can access any object's prototype via its `__proto__` property.
 The cryptic name is an indication that ordinary users should not set this property and you will be shown how this property actually gets initialised.
 It is perfectly valid to read the property.